ninuxorg/nodeshot/docs/topics/ui.rst

     NODESHOT_UI_LOGO = {
-        'URL': 'http://yourdomain.com/static/logo.svg',  # value for css rule background-image 'SIZE': '171px',  # value for css rule background-size }
+        'URL': 'http://yourdomain.com/static/logo.svg',  # value for css rule background-image 'SIZE': '180px',  # value for css rule background-size }

 .. note::
     * the logo **must be in SVG format**.
-    * currently due to a limit in the design of the layout, **logos larger than 171px will be clipped**
+    * when choosing the size of the logo, mind mobile platforms!

 NODESHOT_UI_VOTING_ENABLED
 --------------------------